micmejia/bible-dump/AMPC/Matthew/Matt 16.md

-For what will it profit a man if he gains the whole world and forfeits his life [his blessed [^q]life in the kingdom of God]?
-Or what would a man give as an exchange for his [blessed] [^r]life [in the kingdom of God]?
+For what will it profit a man if he gains the whole world and forfeits his life [his blessed life in the kingdom of God]?
+Or what would a man give as an exchange for his [blessed] life [in the kingdom of God]?